 Children who struggle with print awareness skills are more likely to struggle with learning to read.
 Their performance on print awareness tasks are a reliable indicator of their future reading achievement.

 Because of the way our world is structured, many children begin developing print awareness skills long before they enter school.
-Print is all around.
-Children are exposed to print on billboards and restaurant menus, labels and lists, magazines and newspapers, and books, just to name a few.

 - Letters are grouped to make words.